cisagov/LME/README.md

    - [Upgrading future 2.X](/docs/markdown/maintenance/upgrading.md)

 ## Agents:
-This is documentatino on agent configuration and management
+Here is documentation on agent configuration and management.
  - [Elastic-Agent](/docs/markdown/agents/elastic-agent-mangement.md)
  - Wazuh:
    - [Wazuh Configuration](/docs/markdown/maintenance/wazuh-configuration.md)
    - [Active Response](/docs/markdown/agents/wazuh-active-response.md)
    - [Agent Management](/docs/markdown/agents/wazuh-agent-mangement.md)

-## Endpoint tools:
+## Endpoint Tools:
-In order to make best use of the agents, they need to be complemented by utilities to generate forensically relevant data to analyze and support detections.
+To make best use of the agents, complement them with utilities that generate forensically relevant data to analyze and support detections.
-Look at adding them to Windows/Linux
+Consider adding them to Windows/Linux.

 ### Windows:
  - [Sysmon (manual install)](/docs/markdown/endpoint-tools/install-sysmon.md)
 ### Linux:
  - [Auditd](/docs/markdown/endpoint-tools/install-auditd.md)

-# Uninstall
+# 7. Uninstall
 This walks through how to completely uninstall LME's services and data.

 The dependencies will not be removed this way, if desired we can add that to the documentation, and you can consult the ansible scripts to see what was installed, and remove the created directories.